Skip to main content

 What’s the deal with $0 premium Medicare Advantage plans?
 Are they really free?

 Many Medicare Advantage plans have a premium of $0.
 But that doesn’t mean your health care is free.
-Unless you/your loved one qualifies for a Medicare Savings Program, you’ll still be responsible for paying the monthly Part B premium.
+Unless someone qualifies for a Medicare Savings Program, they will still be responsible for paying the monthly Part B premium.

-In addition, there are other costs associated with plans, such as an annual deductible (amount you pay before the plan’s coverage kicks in), copayments for services, and co-insurance (a percentage of costs).
-When comparing plans, it’s important to look at the overall estimate of how much you will pay out of pocket during the year.
+And there are other costs associated with plans, such as an annual deductible (amount you pay before the plan’s coverage kicks in), copayments for services, and co-insurance (a percentage of costs).
+When comparing plans for the person in your care, it’s important to look at the overall estimate of how much they will pay out of pocket during the year.

 Can my mom switch her Medigap plan during the Medicare Open Enrollment Period?